Aspie96/blog/content/posts/free-speech.md

 - Practice of journalism shouldn't be subject to formalities or legal requirements, such as registration.
 - The right to parody and satire should be upheld and defended.
 - Offensive speech, including blasphemy and flag desecration, should be legally allowed.
-- Hate speech and similarly disgraceful expressions of abhorrent ideas should be countered with words, not violence or suppression.
+- Hate speech and similarly disgraceful expressions of abhorrent ideas should be met with words, not violence or suppression.
 - Sexual obscenity and hard-core pornography should be permitted and not restricted beyond the extent necessary to protect children and unwilling recipients.
-- Circumventing DRM technology should be legal, as should be distributing software intended to do so.
+- Circumventing DRM systems, or distributing software intended to do so, shouldn't be forbidden.
 Customers should be clearly informed of the presence of DRM-based restrictions in any device they buy.
 - Individuals should have the option of privately communicating in a secure and confidential way, including through strong cryptography.
 Expressing oneself publicly and yet anonymously should also be possible.
 - Access to neutral tools which can facilitate the actual exercise of freedom of expression should be maximized.
 This includes high-quality [free software]({{< ref "free-software" >}}) for writers, artists and coders.
 - Privacy-preserving free-speech or censorship-resistant online social media platforms should be made mainstream.
 - A culture of open, rational and honest discourse and analytical thinking should be fostered.
 The social cost of disagreements should be reduced.
 - People have the right not to take a public stance on issues when they don't wish to do so.
 - Defending others' right to free expression should never be misunderstood as endorsing, approving or liking what they say.
-- Individually, it's important to take actions to protect, preserve and enhance one's ability to exercise one's own freedom of expression effectively.
+- Individually, it's important to take actions to protect, preserve and enhance one's ability to express oneself freely and effectively.
 - The right to free speech includes the right to openly endorse censorship.

 The current level of freedom of expression is not sufficient and, while some of the much-needed progress lies in the context of politics and of the law, most of it is cultural and societal.
 [Free software]({{< ref "free-software" >}}) controlled by users is part of what's needed, but it would be unwise to treat as a technical problem that which mostly isn't.